nyirodominika-ctrl/R36S-Multiboot/README.md

 # black screen?
 # Panel Chooser info

-these images support the original R36S panel, and the 4 new panels, all in one image!
+These images support the original R36S panel, and the 4 new panels, all in one image!

-- Hold R1 and a face button while powering on the device to set panel
+- Hold R1 and a face button (see below) while powering on the device to set panel
 - if done correctly, the device will power off, and the next boot should show the logo.
     - if you miss the window and the R36S doesnt automatically power off, let it sit for a bit to setup the EZSTORAGE partition.
         - this can take 5-15 minutes depending on the first boot OS and sedcard speed.